dynawo/dyn-grid-compliance-verification/README.md

 2. Next, execute the downloaded installer:

-   This executable will install the DGCV tool, together with a matching version of Dynawo, under the selected directory (default installation path: `c:/dgcv`).
+   This executable will install the DyCoV tool, together with a matching version of Dynawo, under the selected directory (default installation path: `c:/dycov`).
 It will do this by copying the latest stable version and compiling and installing the application (and all its dependencies, such as NumPy, etc.) into a Python virtual environment.
 The installer will also install any third-party applications required for the proper